大咖福利影院

 Shutterstock.com

-Before moving to Indonesia, it is advisable to primarily locate your country's embassy or听consulate.
-Most countries have a representative body in Indonesia, which can be useful in case听of emergency.
+Before moving to Indonesia, find out where your country's embassy or consulate is based.
+Most countries have some sort of representative body in Indonesia, which can be useful in case of an emergency.
+Most likely, they'll be in Jakarta.
+Some may also operate in Bali.

 Medical emergencies in Indonesia